sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       There must be no blank line between the directive head and the explanation;
       this is to make these blocks visually continuous in the markup.

+   .. version-changed:: 8.3
+      The :rst:dir:`versionadded` directive was renamed to :rst:dir:`version-added`.
+      The previous name is retained as an alias.

    Example::

       .. version-added:: 2.5